pzingg/todo_absinthe/README.md

 ## Elm - Absinthe Transport over a Phoenix Channel

-While GraphQL servers are most commonly accessed by clients over HTTP, the Elm frontend in this project uses a websocket transport, implemented with functions in the courtesy of the elm-phoenix project (see Elm Notes section above).
+While GraphQL servers are most commonly accessed by clients over HTTP, the Elm frontend in this project uses a WebSocket transport, implemented with functions in the courtesy of the elm-phoenix project (see Elm Notes section above).

 ### Server side channel setup